daiplusplus/TeslaTags/README.md

 ### Scenario 5 `ArtistAssorted`:

 Scenario:
-* Various loose files by the same artist, located under an artist's folder.
+* Various loose files all by the same artist in the same folder.
+All tracks in the folder have the same `Artist` tag value (i.e. there are no songs by other artists in the same folder).
-* Filesystem is arranged like this: "`{AlbumArtist}\{Artist} - {TrackTitle}.mp3`"
 * Tracks are using the `TrackTitle`, `Artist` and `AlbumArtist` tag fields correctly.
 The `DiscNumber`, `TrackNumber`, and `Album` tag fields are cleared.

 Result:
-* Tesla media library Artist and Album view: Not listed.
+* Tesla media library Artist and Album view: **Not listed**.
 Artists and Albums are only listed if tracks have both `Artist` and `Album` tag fields present.
-* Tesla media library Folder view: Correct.
+* Tesla media library Folder view: **Correct**.
 Tracks are sorted by Title correctly.

 Solution:
 * Set the `Album` tag value to "No Album" so they're accessible under the Tesla Artists menu without going into Folder view.